This post is about how to travel from LaGuardia Airport (LGA) to Manhattan and back, including by subway, bus, train, shared shuttle, and taxi.

 CURRENTLY OUT OF SERVICE TILL THE CITY FINDS A REPLACEMENT

 NYC Express Bus is the official bus operator for the NYC Department of Transportation.

-At LaGuardia, you can find the bus at Terminals B, C, and D. Look for the red signs.
-The bus goes into Manhattan and drops passengers at THREE locations:
+You can find the bus at Terminals B, C, and D. Look for the red signs.
+The bus goes into Manhattan and drops passengers at three locations: